rfjakob/gocryptfs-website/docs/reverse_mode_crypto.md

-All values that are random in forward mode (File ID, Block IV) are instead deterministically derived from the encrypted path, essentially using a salted hash (detailed in the section "derivePathIV").
+All values that are random in forward mode (File ID, Block IV) are instead deterministically derived from the encrypted path, essentially using a salted hash (detailed in the section *DerivePathIV*).
 As all derived values are explicitely stored in the ciphertext file, decryption does not depend on knowledge of the derivation.